6. Run your service

 cp .env.example .env

-- Use the following command to start an Anvil test chain and the WAVS runtime while deploying core EigenLayer contracts for your service:
+- Use the following command to start an Anvil test chain, IPFS, Registry, and some optional telemetry.
+This only runs with

 You can stop the services with ctrl+c